 6. Some participants may forget about the whole issue and tend to forget why such questionnaire was present in the first place.

-7. Open ended questions may take a long time and will produce a large amount of data that will take time to analyse.
+7. Open ended questions may take a long time and will produce a large amount of data that will take time to analyze.

 8. Respondents may answer the questionnaire superficially, if it takes time to answer such questions.
-This might lead to inadequate and maybe unwanted data to analyse the final result.
+This might lead to inadequate and maybe unwanted data to analyze the final result.

 9. Do not try to ask too many question since it might bore the respondent and ultimately it will lead to incorrect answers.

 10. Try to make the questionnaire as anonymous as possible as it will be more beneficial for the respondent to explain their opinions in detail.